-In the coming months, the IEA will publish Russia 2014, an in-depth energy policy review of the Russian Federation.
+In the coming months, the IEA will publish an in-depth review of the energy policies of the Russian Federation*.
 This article about electricity reform, a critical aspect of the country's energy policy, appears in the latest issue of IEA Energy: The Journal of the International Energy Agency.

 Russia is undertaking one of the most ambitious electricity reform programmes in history.
 The country has already made impressive progress by international standards, and the project offers the potential to transform the sector into a key driver of longer-term economic growth and prosperity.